-Since 2004, Mended Little Hearts has provided families and caregivers of children with heart defects and heart disease an outlet through which they can find answers, education, resources and access to local-based peer-to-peer support – building hope for the future.
+Since 2004, Mended Little Hearts has provided families of children with heart defects and heart disease an outlet through which they can find answers, education, resources and access to local-based peer-to-peer support – building hope for the future.
 With Mended Little Hearts, children with congenital heart defects (CHD) and their families find strength and understanding from those who share the same experience.

 Nothing can replace in-person connections with others facing a similar journey.
 Mended Little Hearts group meetings provide invaluable peer-to-peer interaction and a forum for families to make personal connections with each other and the medical community.
 Children with heart defects can meet others like them, with similar scars, and know that they are not alone.
 Parents can meet other parents and caregivers who have similar joys, fears, concerns and hopes.
 Check out our Events & Meetings page to find a group near you!